Welcome to our Chinese vegetables and Chinese leafy greens page!

-We have reorganized our ingredients list and made Chinese vegetables in its own category so you can quickly access and identify your favorite Chinese vegetables.
-This list is definitely not totally comprehensive, and we may not have used all of these vegetables in our recipes yet; but this is a great go-to reference for some of the more popular Chinese leafy greens out there.
-As always, let us know if you have any questions or requests to enhance this page!
+We’ve done a little reorganizing to give Chinese vegetables its own page, so you can quickly access and identify your favorites!
+This list is definitely not comprehensive, but this is a great go-to reference for some of the more popular Chinese leafy greens out there.
+You’ll even find some more obscure greens that we haven’t even used in our recipes yet!

 If you’re looking for more information on other Chinese ingredients, go to our main Chinese Ingredients Glossary page to review the different categories and easily find what you’re looking for.
 And, as always let us know if you have any questions or request in the comments!

 Preparing your Chinese Vegetables

-For a successful dish of Chinese vegetables, you must follow a few simple rules on how to prepare, cut, and thoroughly wash your leafy green vegetables.
-Chinese leafy green vegetables grow in sandy soil and like any other green vegetable has to be washed thoroughly.
-We use a large stainless steel bowl for washing.
+For a successful dish of Chinese vegetables, you must follow a few simple rules on how to prepare, cut, and thoroughly wash them.
+Chinese leafy green vegetables grow in sandy soil, and like any other vegetable have to be washed thoroughly.
+We use a large stainless steel bowl generally follow the same process…

-1. Start with the best fresh Chinese vegetables which means you should be picky about the quality that you purchase.
-The veggies should be young and tender, have a vibrant green color without any yellow leaves of dark spots and finally, none of the leaves should be wilted.
+1. Start with the best fresh Chinese vegetables.
+Be picky about what you purchase!
+The veggies should be young and tender, have a vibrant green color without any wilted or yellow leaves or dark spots.

 3. Next, cut the veggies into bite sized pieces or leave them long if doing a simple blanched veggie dish.